IP roadmap – Geographical Indications in Canada

 CIPO examines for compliance in cooperation with Agriculture and Agri-Food Canada (AAFC).
 If an indication meets the criteria to be entered on the list of protected GIs, CIPO will recommend that the Minister publish a statement proposing that the indication be entered on the list of geographical indications.

 GI is published on CIPO website to notify third parties.
-Within two months after the publication of the statement, any interested party may, upon payment of the prescribed fee of $1,000, file a statement of objection with the Registrar of Trademarks and serve a copy on the responsible authority.
+Within two months after the publication of the statement, any interested party may, upon payment of the fee, file a statement of objection with the Registrar of Trademarks and serve a copy on the responsible authority.

 If third party objects, the procedure is before the Trademarks Opposition Board.